Published: Dec 3, 2024

 The Case for Paying Off Your Mortgage

-Paying off your mortgage offers a return equivalent to your mortgage interest rate.
-For example, if your mortgage rate is 4%, you’re essentially getting a 4% return as you’re now done with that obligation.
+Paying off your mortgage is like getting a guaranteed return equal to your interest rate.
+For instance, if your mortgage rate is 4%, paying it off is like earning a 4% return on your money.
+This can be especially appealing when the stock market is volatile.

 Paying off your mortgage simplifies your financial life.
-With one less bill to worry about, budgeting becomes more straightforward, and you free up mental bandwidth to focus on other financial goals.
+Without a monthly mortgage payment, you’ll have one less financial obligation to worry about, allowing you to focus on other goals like retirement or travel.

 The Case for Keeping Your Mortgage